felix2000jp/spring-application-template/README.md

 - ci: Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
 - chore: Changes that don't modify the source code directly but are important for maintaining the project
 - revert: Revert existing code

+### GitHub applications - SonarCloud Code Analysis

+This application will look at your linting results from Sonar Cloud and block any merge that introduces new issues, be it bugs, vulnerabilities, technical debt, decreased coverage or an increased code duplication.